 Thankfully, there’s good news!
 Service providers (like DirectPayNet) specialize in helping business owners like you win.
 Here are five reasons your business is in this category and how it affects your online payments.

 1. You’re in an industry with a “bad reputation”

 When people hear the term “high-risk merchant,” they think of online porn and free-trial diet or supplement vendors.
-Other industries such as business opportunities, education, online fitness, info products, travel and monthly subscriptions are plagued with having a “bad reputation” too.
+Well, business courses and coaching, education, online fitness, info products, guns and other firearms, travel and monthly subscriptions are plagued with having a “bad reputation” too.
 This also applies to marijuana businesses (MRBs according to the banking industry).

 Banks monitor federal and state-level government policies, and industry regulations.
 The more government agencies (e.g. the FDA) discuss and focus on an industry, the more scrutiny increases.
 There are a few things you can do to overcome this.

 Firstly, make sure your financial statements are in great shape.
+This is especially important if you are applying for a merchant account.
 Chargeback and refund levels should be low monthly.
 Reduce the number of chargebacks by making sure your customer’s recognize the charge on their credit card bill.
-Your billing descriptor should be easily identifiable on your high-converting checkout page.
-(For more advice on high-converting checkout pages, click here.)
+Your billing descriptor should be easily identifiable on your order page.

 2. You have little to no processing history